sujataprasad01/Amazon_clone_project/README.md

 # Amazon_clone_project
+My first website.
-It is just a static website
+It is just a static website.
+html and css.